 What is the selection process for RCCs?

 Undergrad RCCs are selected through the ResEd Staff Selection process.
-The Grad RCC position is being sunsetted and replaced by a new position called the Peer Technology Specialist (PTS).
-The PTS FAQ can be found here.
+Graduate residences are supported by the Peer Technology Specialist (PTS) team.
+The PTS hiring FAQ can be found here.

 What goes into being an RCC?

 Resident Computer Consultants ("RCCs") are students who live in each residence and consult with residents on computer-related problems, support residential network connections, residence computer clusters, as well as other technology needs.
 To find out more, check out the RCC Job Description.
 You can also talk to your own RCC to find out more.